Lucrezia Beccari: 2024–25 season

 Beccari/Guarise began the season by winning silver at the 2024 Shanghai Trophy.
 Although the pair were scheduled to compete on the 2024–25 Grand Prix circuit at 2024 Skate Canada International and 2024 NHK Trophy, they would withdraw from both events due to Beccari sustaining a foot injury.

 In December, Beccari announced that she and Guarise would miss the remainder of the season due to her needing to undergo surgery for her injury.

 2025–26 season

 Returning to competition, Beccari/Guarise opened the season by competing on the 2025–26 ISU Challenger Series, finishing seventh at the 2025 CS Nebelhorn Trophy and at the 2025 CS Trialeti Trophy.

 They subsequently competed at the 2025 Cup of China but were forced to withdraw before the free skate due to Beccari sustaining an injury.
 They went on to withdraw from their second Grand Prix assignment, 2025 Skate America, as well.
+The pair did not compete at the 2026 Italian Championships.
+Although assigned, they elected to withdraw from the 2026 European Championships.